AXIVproject/vps/README.md

 <img src="docs/images/masternode_vps/activating-additional-features--ipv6-.png" alt="VPS sizing" class="inline"/>

-You may wish to enable DDOS Protection to protect your masternodes against a potential denial of service attack, especially if you are running multiple masternodes from one VPS.
+Optionally, you can enable DDOS Protection to protect your nodes against a potential denial of service attack--these are not common, but may offer additional protection to keep your nodes running.
 Vultr charges an additional fee for this.

 ## Hostnames & number of VPS